mohamedmohdy/problem_solving_with_dart/README.md

 # problem_solving_with_dart
 1- palindrom_string
 Ask the user for a string and print out whether this string is a palindrome or not.
-A palindrome is a string that reads the same forwards and backwards. code : https://cutt.us/IyUib
+A palindrome is a string that reads the same forwards and backwards.<br>
+code : https://cutt.us/IyUib
 --------------------------------------------------
 2-Manipulate list items.dart